BrutPitt/glChAoS.P/readme.md

   - You can select **Advanced Mode** check box (*default*) or deselect it (**Standard Mode**) for low resources devices (mobiles/tablet/smartphones)
   - You can also to explore any single attractor, interactively, staring directly from web-page, using **Explore** button near/below any attractor formula: [**Attractors Formulas**](https://www.michelemorrone.eu/glchaosp/index.html#AttractorsFormula2)

+**WebGL release is a more limited/lightened version, but frequently updated/rebuilt with last commits*
 <a href="https://www.jetbrains.com/?from=glChAoS.P" target="_blank"><img align="right" width="100" height="100" src="https://michelemorrone.eu/glchaosp/img/jetbrains.svg"/></a>
 <p>&nbsp;<br></p>
 <p align="right"><b><a  href="https://www.jetbrains.com/?from=glChAoS.P" target="_blank">JetBrains</a></b> supports <b>glChAoS.P</b> &#x22C5; <b>wglChAoS.P</b><br><i>many thanks to <b>JetBrains</b> for donating <a  href="https://www.jetbrains.com/?from=glChAoS.P" target="_blank">o.s.license</a> for all their excellent products</i></p>